mewt/unk/README.md

 # UNK

-My own version of <a href="https://ultimatehackingkeyboard.com/">Ultimate Hacking Keyboard</a>.
+My own version of <a href="https://ultimatehackingkeyboard.com/">UHK</a>.
 This is still a work-in-progress build logs.

 ### Goals